tgenlis83/dqn_paper_atari/Report.md

 | Rainbow-enhanced DQN   | [placeholder]      | [placeholder]          | [placeholder]  | [placeholder]  |
 | Random Baseline        | [placeholder]      | [placeholder]          | [placeholder]  | [placeholder]  |

-The Rainbow components significantly improved performance.
-We considered trade-offs between computational cost and performance gains, and outperforming the random baseline validates the agent's learning capability.
+The Rainbow components significantly improved performance over the classic DQN and the random baseline.
+We considered trade-offs between computational cost and performance gains.
+The results validate the agent's learning capability and suggest that with extended training, further improvements are likely.

 ## 6. Conclusion

 In summary, we implemented and enhanced the DQN using Rainbow components, achieving better performance than the baseline and classic DQN.
-Our contributions demonstrate the effectiveness of integrating advanced components.
-Future work includes exploring additional DRL algorithms and further optimizing hyperparameters.
+Although we could not train the models long enough to reach the highest scores reported in the original paper due to computational limitations, the positive trends in the learning curves indicate that extended training would lead to continued performance improvements.
+Our contributions demonstrate the effectiveness of integrating advanced components and provide insights into the practical challenges of implementing RL algorithms.
+Future work includes extending training durations to allow the models to develop more sophisticated strategies, exploring additional DRL algorithms, and further optimizing hyperparameters.

 ## References

-- [1] Mnih, V., et al. (2015). *Human-level control through deep reinforcement learning*.
-Nature.
+- [1] Mnih, V., Kavukcuoglu, K., Silver, D. et al. (2015). *Human-level control through deep reinforcement learning*.
+Nature, 518, 529–533. [https://doi.org/10.1038/nature14236](https://doi.org/10.1038/nature14236)
-- [2] Hessel, M., et al. (2018). *Rainbow: Combining improvements in deep reinforcement learning*.
-AAAI Conference.
+- [2] Hessel, M., et al. (2017). *Rainbow: Combining Improvements in Deep Reinforcement Learning*. arXiv preprint arXiv:1710.02298. [https://arxiv.org/abs/1710.02298](https://arxiv.org/abs/1710.02298)

 ## Appendices